Harper College will be closed Monday, September 1, in observance of Labor Day.

 A. Security

-Harper College utilizes industry standard tools, processes, and equipment to protect electronic files stored on its computer systems and to filter materials that are transmitted or received via the College computer resources.
-Harper College assumes no liability for offensive material that any user may encounter such as material that is illegal, defamatory, obscene, inaccurate, or controversial.
+Harper College utilizes best practices and industry standards to protect data and filter materials transmitted or received via the College.
+Harper College does not assume liability for offensive material that any user may encounter, such as material that is illegal, defamatory, obscene, inaccurate, or controversial.

 B. Privacy

-Users are strictly prohibited from accessing files and information other than their own, those which were intended for the user, and those for which the user has permission from authorized College personnel to access.
+Users are strictly prohibited from accessing files and information other than their own, those intended for the user, and those for which the user has permission from authorized College personnel to access.

-The College reserves the right, to access its computer and network systems, including current and archival files of users' accounts; if that access would be imperative to conducting College business; if there is strong evidence of improper usage; or if there is strong evidence of impropriety.
-Under the Illinois Freedom of Information Act ("IFOIA"), electronic files are treated in the same way as paper files.
-Any inspection of electronic files, and any action based upon such inspection, will be governed by all applicable federal and state laws and by College policies.
+The College reserves the right to access its systems, including current and archival files of users' accounts; if that access would be imperative to conducting College business; if there is strong evidence of improper usage; or strong evidence of impropriety.
+Electronic files can be inspected under the Illinois Freedom of Information Act (IFOIA).
+Any inspection of electronic files, and any action based upon such review, will be governed by all applicable federal and state laws and College policies.

 C. Education and Training

-All users have the responsibility to use the facilities and all forms of technology resources in an efficient, ethical, and legal manner.
-Users are expected to follow equipment and lab usage guidelines and, when necessary, receive training in the use of these resources.
-They should accept responsibility for their own work by learning appropriate uses of software to maintain the integrity of work created.
-Users should keep archives and backup copies of important work.
-They are responsible for learning and properly using the features of securing and/or sharing access to files.
+All users are responsible for using the facilities and all forms of technology resources ethically and legally.
+Users are expected to follow equipment and lab usage guidelines and, when necessary, receive training in using these resources and accept responsibility for their work.
+In addition, users are responsible for learning and adequately using the features of securing and/or sharing access to data.

 III.
 Unacceptable Uses: